 Our style is Tai Chi Praying Mantis Kung Fu (Tai Chi Tang Lang), from the lineage of Grandmaster Chiu, Chuk Kai.
-Each class is run by Master Lee, along with assistant instructors Rick Powell, Nancy Benedetti, John Winkelman, Mark Van Kuik and Tracy Olmsted.
+Each class is run by Master Lee, along with assistant instructors Rick Powell, John Winkelman, Mark Van Kuik and Tracy Olmsted.

 Classes consist of warmup calisthenics, stance and kicking exercises, body conditioning and kicking drills, and forms.
 As students progress they will learn a wide variety of self defense techniques.